Aoiyama Kōsuke: Makuuchi career

 In May 2022 Aoiyama won his first six bouts and was the sole leader of the tournament at that point.
 His hopes for the championship were ended however on Day 14 when he lost his fifth match.
+In June 2023, at 37, Aoiyama was the second-oldest active sekitori, behind Tamawashi (38).
+On his birthday, he declared that he had made efforts to control his weight, having lost 8 kg, notably by consuming nimono.

+After being demoted to the top jūryō rank for the November 2023 tournament, Aoiyama's 8-win record was enough for him to return to the top division.
+At the January 2024 tournament, however, Aoiyama, wrestling as Maegashira #17, lost his first six matches.
+In his Day 6 loss to Kotoshōhō, wrestling as Maegashira #14, Aoiyama was forced from the ring by oshidashi and landed favoring his right leg.
+Although in obvious pain, Aioyama was able to return to the ring to make his bow.
+The next day he withdrew from the tournament, with his medical certificate indicating a suspected injury to his right ACL, a potentially career-threatening injury.

+Retirement

+Aoiyama dropped back down to the jūryō division in March 2024.
+Following the September 2024 tournament, with demotion out of salaried status appearing likely, Aoiyama retired from professional competition.
+At his retirement press conference Aoiyama said he was glad he became a sumo wrestler, adding that his most memorable professional bout was against then-ōzeki Kotoshōgiku in July 2012.
+He remained with the Sumo Association as a coach under the elder name Iwatomo Kōsuke, which he had inherited following the passing of his stablemate, former maegashira Kimurayama, earlier in the year.

+Aoiyama's retirement ceremony was held in the main hall at the Ryōgoku Kokugikan on 7 September 2025.
+About 280 people attended the ceremony.
+Aoiyama was reportedly emotional throughout the event, breaking into tears when fellow Bulgarian Naruto (former ōzeki Kotoōshū) took his turn in snipping Aoiyama's chonmage.

 Fighting style

-Aoiyama was a yotsu-sumo specialist who preferred grabbing the opponent's mawashi and grappling rather than pushing or thrusting.
-However, after gaining significant weight following his Makuuchi debut, he started to predominantly use pushing, thrusting and back-step pulling attacks as this has proven extremely effective due to his upper body strength.
-As of March 2015, 62% of his wins have come by mean of either hatakikomi, oshidashi and tsukidashi, all of which involved pushing and thrusting.
+Originally, Aoiyama was a yotsu-sumo specialist who preferred grabbing the opponent's mawashi and grappling rather than pushing or thrusting.
+However, after gaining significant weight following his Makuuchi debut, he started to predominantly use pushing, thrusting and back-step pulling attacks as this had proven extremely effective due to his upper body strength.
+55% of his career victories came by way of hatakikomi (slap down), with another 18% by oshidashi (frontal push out).

 Personal life

 Aoiyama is married to Violeta, an architect from the same area of Bulgaria as himself.
 They met in 2015 when both were in Bulgaria, and began living together in Japan from July 2016.
 The marriage was registered in August and the wedding reception was held in a Tokyo hotel in February 2017 with around 230 guests including fellow Dewanoumi group members such as Ura and Mitakeumi.
 In a May 2015 interview in Bulgaria, Aoiyama stated that he identifies as a Christian.